-Restricted Cash Equivalent - Restricted cash equivalent consists of proceeds received from a note payable held in a money market fund, which is restricted for the use of capital projects.
+Restricted Cash - Restricted cash consists of proceeds received from a note payable which is restricted in use based on the note payable agreement guidelines and amounts held in trust for health insurance premiums (Note 8).

 Investments - Temporary investments throughout the year consisted of investments in an external local government investment pool, certificates of deposit, and mutual funds.
 The external local government investment pool is recognized at amortized cost as permitted by GASB Statement No. 79, Certain External Investment Pools and Pool Participants.
 The certificates of deposit are measured at fair value and the mutual funds are measured at net asset value.
 The District is entitled to invest any and all of its funds in 1) obligations of, or guaranteed by, the United States of America or its agencies or instrumentalities or obligations of, or guaranteed by, other governmental entities, 2) certificates of deposit issued by a depository institution domiciled in Texas, 3) mutual funds, and 4) certain public fund investment pools to the extent authorized by Section 2256 of the Government Code ("Public Funds Investment Act") and only upon the Board's adoption of a separate resolution authorizing such investment.
 The District's investment policies and types of investments are governed by the Health and Safety Code, Chapter 775 Emergency Services Districts, Section 775.043, and the Public Funds Investment Act.
 The District's management believes that it complied with the requirements of the District's investment policy and the Public Funds Investment Act.
 The District accrues interest on temporary investments based on the terms and effective interest rates of the specific investments.